 “The goal for the project (in Paddock Lake) was not only to create some really high-quality housing, but really to have this development act as a catalyst,” Mills said.

-With temperatures escalating throughout the weekend and an excessive heat warning in place, it’s critical that we all put heat safety first by protecting ourselves from the dangers of excessive heat.
+With temperatures escalating and an excessive heat warning in place, it’s critical that we all put heat safety first by protecting ourselves from the dangers of excessive heat.
 Heat stress is a legitimate concern that we all need to pay attention to.
 Heat illnesses and deaths are preventable when appropriate measures are taken.

 In 2011, OSHA launched the Heat Illness Prevention campaign to educate employers and workers on the dangers of working in the heat.
 The safety message comes down to three key words: Water.
 Rest.
 Shade.
 Learn more about workplace heat safety here.